sandermak/branchandbound.net/_posts/2015-10-27-osgi-to-jigsaw.md

 Otherwise, null is returned.

 The original OSGi implementation delegated loading resources to a helper class in the Dashboard API bundle.
-It did this by passing the [BundleContext](https://osgi.org/javadoc/r4v43/core/org/osgi/framework/BundleContext.html)  of the requesting bundle to this helper class:
+It did this by passing the [BundleContext](https://osgi.org/javadoc/r4v43/core/org/osgi/framework/BundleContext.html)  of the requesting bundle to this helper class.
+The BundleContext provides access to the bundle and its meta-data.

 {% highlight java %}
 public static ImageView getImageByFullname(BundleContext bundleContext, String name) {